 GEBCO’s outcomes and objectives are organised through five pillars critical to achieving its Mission and Vision: Data, Technologies and Standards, Capacity, Community, and Governance.

 GEBCO will contribute to the overarching Ocean Decade outcomes, whereby our Oceans will be clean, healthy and resilient, productive, predictable, safe, accessible as well as and inspiring and engaging.

+GEBCO will champion seabed mapping activities toward the creation of a definitive map of the world ocean floor by fully backing the Nippon Foundation - GEBCO Seabed 2030 project which aims to compile and deliver a complete seabed map for our world oceans.

 To achieve its mission, GEBCO therefore seeks the following outcomes and objectives that respect and build on our vision, while supporting our parent organisations’ goals, for each of the five pillars.

 Data

-Bathymetry data is foundational to ocean sciences, from hydrography, oceanography to marine geology and ecology.
 GEBCO supports, promotes and encourages the acquisition, compilation, curation, distribution and scientific use of bathymetry and other seabed data and information acquired during hydrographic survey and ocean mapping.
-It stresses that bathymetric data and its development are based on scientific-evidence, engineering and innovation.
+Seabed data, including bathymetric data in the first instance, are based on scientific-evidence, engineering and technological innovation.

 Outcomes